donker008/rcoedo.github.io/content/post/hugo-static-site-generator.md

 ```
 You'll be able to find your new blog in <a href="#">\<username\>.github.io</a>.

-This is good to understand how github pages work but it's not enough to maintain our blog.
-We don't have the sources under version control, only the compiled
+We tried out github pages, but this is not enough to maintain our blog.
+We have the compiled site under version control but we don't have the sources added yet.
-website.

 To manage my sources I keep a separate branch called `source` for the *Hugo* website and copy the generated contents from that branch to `master` when I want
 to deploy a new version.
 This way I keep both the source and the generated site in sync and versioned.